 UK Gender Pay Gap and global workforce demographics

 We are committed to creating a diverse organisation where employees thrive.
 Career progression is merit-based with a structured yearly review and 360-degree feedback, through which we enable and encourage employees to openly discuss their development and career ambitions.
 We take professional and personal development very seriously and have a number of groups, mentoring schemes and training programs to support employee growth at Amazon.
 Employees are encouraged to try out different areas and functions.

 Amazon offers unique and flexible benefits to all of our employees, whether hourly or salaried, and their partners/spouses and dependents when enrolled.
-Examples of our benefits include private medical insurance, our parental leave programme and our transgender health benefit.
-Amazon’s benefits also cover transgender services, including support for employees going through gender reassignment and associated mental health services for employees and their dependents, when enrolled.
+Industry-leading benefits including competitive pay, employee discounts, private medical insurance and company pension plan.

-The UK Government requires all companies with 250 or more employees on 5 April 2017 to publish details of their gender pay and bonus gap.
+The UK Government requires all companies with 250 or more employees to publish details of their gender pay and bonus gap each year by 5 April.
 The gender pay gap is the difference in the average pay and bonuses of all men and all women across an organisation.
-Our Gender Pay Gap for our total UK workforce is -0.7% for median pay in favour of women compared to a UK average of 18.4% in favour of men.
-In 2017, 47.5% of female employees received a bonus and 45.9% of male employees received a bonus.
+Our Gender Pay Gap for our total UK workforce shows parity (0%) in median pay between male and female employees compared to a UK average of +17.9% in favour of men.
+In 2018, 60.3% of female employees received a bonus and 58.6% of male employees received a bonus.